crypdick/isomerase.github.io/_posts/2024-02-05-LLM-gathering.md

 # Part 4: Size of the event

 The next prompt helps us to decide on the size of the event ([step4-size](https://github.com/crypdick/LLM-gathering/blob/main/step4-size.md)).
-This is a bit silly to ask the LLM, but I am lazy so I asked it anyway.
+This is a bit silly to ask the LLM, but I am a silly and unreasonable person so here we are.
 [The output](https://gist.github.com/crypdick/3fb461bb62238ad2559a497886f418c6) was extremely wordy, using 1954 characters just to say "12 to 15".

 ```markdown
 # Size of the event